Numaliel/Numaliel/README.md

 - 👀 I’m interested in learning session of Js, Lua, C++ and more !
 - 🌱 I’m currently learning nothings cuz im kinda dumb ...
 - 💞️ I’m looking to collaborate on some Lua things for GTA V RP !
-- 📫 How to reach me Discord : Sterben#3269
+- 📫 How to reach me Discord : Love Labyrinth#3269

 <!---
 Numaliel/Numaliel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.